KazNeoL45/kanae-engine-virtue/Documentation.md

 -------------------------------------

+### Engine news

--- Version 1.0.1
+### Version 1.0.1
--- improved stability and memory management
+- improved stability and memory management
--- improved interface
+-improved interface
--- build 1.0.1
+- build 1.0.1

 *This documentation is subject to updates and changes as the engine evolves.
 For the latest information, please check the official documentation or contact Kyon Soft support.*